gpdowney/lightweightLSAT/docs/home/basics.md

     I'm not an admissions officer.
     If you are an admissions officer, please let me know if I'm wrong about the unimportance of the Writing section.

-For more information, check out [what the LSAC has to say about the writing sample][writing].
+For more information, [read the LSAC's official advice about the writing sample (external link)][writing].

 [lawhub]: https://lawhub.lsac.org/
 [timing]: /time/